-A comprehensive renovation of the building is proposed including improvements to fire and life safety; accessibility; repairs to historic elements that are deteriorating or causing deterioration; hazardous materials removal; replacement of the plumbing, heating, ventilation, and air conditioning systems; and replacement of the electrical power, telecommunications and security systems; landscaping; and renovation of the elevators.
-The project would likely provide a new office layout for the tenants.
-To the degree feasible, the project would be conducted in compliance with the Secretary of the Interior Standards and Guidelines for the Rehabilitation of Historic Buildings as administrated by the State Historic Preservation Officer.
+A comprehensive renovation of the Jesse M. Unruh Building is proposed including improvements to fire and life-safety; accessibility; repairs to historic elements that are deteriorating or causing deterioration; hazardous materials removal; replacement of the plumbing, heating, ventilating, and air conditioning systems; replacement of the electrical power, telecommunications and security systems; landscaping; and renovation of the elevators.
+The project would likely provide a new office layout for existing tenants.
+To the degree feasible, the project would be conducted in compliance with the Secretary of the Interior (SOI) Standards and Guidelines for the Rehabilitation of Historic Buildings as administrated by the State Historic Preservation Officer (SHPO).
 The project's sustainability goals are to exceed the 2019 Building Energy Efficiency Standards, achieve Zero Net Energy, and achieve the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED v4) Silver certification.